6.S062

 For this section, you will reduce the 3-D gesture recognition problem to the 2-D case.
 With any luck, you'll soon be recognizing letters formed by waving the phone in the air while touching the screen.

-You will be working on processGesture3DWithSamples, which you can find in GestureProcessor.swift.
+find in GestureProcessor.swift.
 Here's the initial skeleton.

 func processGesture3D(samples samples3D: [Sample3D], minSize: Double) {